experimental-design/bofire/docs/index.md

 BoFire problem specifications are json serializable for use in RESTful APIs and are to a large extent agnostic to the specific methods and frameworks in which the problems are solved.

+You can find code-examples in the Getting Started section of this document, as well as full worked-out examples of code-usage in the /tutorials section of this repository!

 ## Experimental design
 In the context of experimental design BoFire allows to define a design space